RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density

-In this section, we analyze the impact of $\alpha$ on clustering results.
-In particular, we find that though $\alpha$ varies continuously in the interval $[0,1]$, the number of clusters computed by RECOME is a step function of $\alpha$.
-For instance, in Fig.~\ref{figAlphIncr}, only five clustering outcomes are possible for the example dataset, corresponding to $\alpha$ in the ranges of $[0, 0.6)$, [0.6, 0.7)$, $[0.7, 0.8), $[0.8, 0.9]$ and $[0.9, 1)$.
-The numbers of resulting clusters are 1, 3, 5, 7 and 8, respectively.
+We observe that though $\alpha$ varies continuously in the interval of $[0,1]$, the number of clusters computed by RECOME is a step function of $\alpha$.
+For instance, in Figure~\ref{fig:alphIncr}, only five clustering outcomes are possible for the example dataset, corresponding to $\alpha$ in the ranges of $[0, 0.6)$, $[0.6, 0.7)$, $[0.7, 0.8)$, $[0.8, 0.9)$, and $[0.9, 1)$.
+The numbers of resulting clusters are 1, 3, 6, 7, and 8, respectively.
 It is desirable to have a small collection of $\alpha$ values (or ranges) that affect the clustering result as the processes of parameter tuning by developers or parameter selection by domain experts can be simplified.